sams96/sams96.github.io/content/about.md

-[Anubis](https://github.com/mitrichius/hugo-theme-anubis) theme (with credit to the [monochrome](https://github.com/dyutibarma/monochrome) which this site used to be based on, [leejo.github.io](https://leejo.github.io) and the default [LaTeX](https://www.latex-project.org) theme which were both inspirations for this theme), and is hosted on [Github Pages](https://pages.github.com).
+[Anubis](https://github.com/mitrichius/hugo-theme-anubis) theme (with credit to the [monochrome](https://github.com/dyutibarma/monochrome) which this site used to be based on, [leejo.github.io](https://leejo.github.io) and the default [LaTeX](https://www.latex-project.org) theme which were all inspirations for this theme), and is hosted on [Github Pages](https://pages.github.com).